What is Taoism’s view on homosexuality?

 My initial personal reaction to this question is:

 It doesn’t matter what Taoism or any other religion says about homosexual behavior.
 Religion doesn’t stop people from being people.
 People will always contain in their nature: all the Yin Yang aspects of humanity itself.
 Some people will embrace with acceptance homosexual activity as being natural.
-Others will find homosexual activity to be a threat to their own ego, their own sense of self and hence attack the behavior.
+Others will find same-sex activity to be a threat to their ego, their sense of self and hence attack the behavior.

 Questions such as acceptance of homosexuality are rooted in ego in scope.
-Ego based questions cannot be answered from a universal perspective: despite ego’s insistence that it’s universal in nature.
+Ego-based questions cannot be answered from a universal perspective: despite ego’s insistence that it’s universal in nature.
 So in the end, “ego” based questions must be answered by each person.
 Giving any single general answer would always create interpersonal conflict.
 To a Taoist this problem is easily avoided by leaving the question unanswered from a larger perspective.
 To recognize this question is personal in scope for each individual to balance in their life.

 Taoist practice teaches a person to embrace ego lightly.
 So while Taoism doesn’t answer the question directly, Taoist practice resolves the “homosexuality & religion” conflict.

 When this answer bothers a person, then it’s a sign that their ego is working with issues that are personally hard to find acceptance.
 Such feelings indicate a personal internal conflict deeper than this question itself.
 In fact, this is often why a person seeks a universal answer to this question: as a means to end a more profound personal conflict.
 Move the issue outside of the internal realm to find final absolution or solutions outside of their nature.

 Let’s answer this from a Historical Taoist perspective.